Mark Kellogg (basketball)

 Mark Kellogg (born December 8, 1975) is an American basketball coach who is currently the head women's basketball coach at West Virginia University.
-He was previously the head coach at Stephen F. Austin, West Texas A&M, Northwest Missouri State, and Fort Lewis At the conclusion of the 2022–23 season he ranked sixth among active women's college basketball coaches with 499 wins.
+He was previously the head coach at Stephen F. Austin, West Texas A&M, Northwest Missouri State, and Fort Lewis At the conclusion of the 2022–23 season he ranked third among active women's college basketball coaches with 523 wins.

 Early life and education

 Kellogg is from Richardson, Texas.
 He earned his bachelor's degree in communications and physical education from Austin College in 1998 and his master's degree in sport and exercise science from West Texas A&M University in 2000.

 Coaching career

 Kellogg's first coaching position was as a graduate assistant with the men's basketball team at West Texas A&M from 1998 to 2000.
 His first job as an assistant with a women's basketball team was in 2001 with Montana State where he remained for four seasons.